Best Parental Control App in 2025 (Android & iPhone)

 Google Family Link is an entirely free parental control app that lets you monitor your kids' devices.
 It’s available only for Android and ChromeOS devices, which is why it can be one of your top choices as the best phone monitoring apps for Android.

-Price: Google Family Link is an entirely free app that will let you protect your kid from different online threats and harmful content.
+Who is it best for: If you’re like me and you’re searching for an entirely free app that will let you protect your kid from different online threats and harmful content, you’re in the right place.
+You can now consider using Google Family Link, which doesn’t require any subscription.

-7. Microsoft Family Safety – monitoring app with an app and game purchase controls
+7. Microsoft Family Safety – best for monitoring gaming devices

 Price: | Free |